-Depression can affect one person in different ways to another.
+Depression does not affect everyone in the same way.
 Below are some of the common signs of depression.
 If you are experiencing a number of the below symptoms of depression it is important to seek help from your GP or visit a psychotherapist or psychologist for help:

 If you are feeling suicidal do not use this website to seek help, call an ambulance, go straight to A&E or call the Samaritans on 116 123 now.

 There are lots of causes for depression.
 While for some a specific situation or stressful event may trigger an episode of depression, such as losing a job or being diagnosed with an illness, for others depression can occur gradually or feel that it has happened suddenly, with no obvious reason.
-There is evidence to show that difficult experiences in childhood can may individuals more likely to experience depression.
+There is evidence to show that difficult experiences in childhood, can enhance the number of individuals more likely to experience depression.
 For example, traumatic childhood experiences can affect your self-esteem and your ability to cope with life’s challenges in later life.

 Alcohol and other drugs are linked to depression.
 Certain medications can cause depression as a side effect, so it is always important to check the information leaflets for any medication you are taking or ask your GP about the side effects of your medication.
 If you feel that the medication you are taking is causing you to become depressed, talk to your doctor.
 Physical health problems, poor sleep, poor diet and a lack of exercise can also affect your mood.

-Whatever the causes of depression, identifying how you feel and developing healthy ways to manage your emotions and to recognise triggers for depression personal to you can pave the way to recovery.
-To find an experienced, non-judgmental therapist for support, click here.
+Whatever the causes of depression, identifying how you feel and developing healthy ways to manage your emotions and recognise personal triggers for depression can pave the way to recovery.

-Seasonal affective disorder (SAD): SAD is associated with the winter months, when there is less daylight.
-Suffers experience changes in their mood, sleeping and appetite.
+Seasonal affective disorder (SAD): SAD is associated with the winter months when there is less daylight.
+Sufferers experience changes in their mood, sleeping and appetite.